rohitkjohnedu/my_yade/doc/sphinx/GPUacceleration.rst

 Summary
 =======

-This document contains instructions for adding Suite Sparse's GPU acceleration to Yade's Pore Finite Volume (PFV) scheme.
+This document contains instructions for adding Suite Sparse's GPU acceleration to Yade's Pore Finite Volume (PFV) scheme as demonstrated in [Caulk2019]_.
 The guide is intended for intermediate to advanced Yade users.
 As such, the guide assumes the reader knows how to modify and compile Yade's source files.
 Readers will find that this guide introduces system requirements, installation of necessary prerequisites, and installation of the modified Yade.
 Lastly, the document shows the performance enhancement expected by acceleration of the factorization of various model sizes.

 Hardware, Software, and Model Requirements
 ==========================================